Thousands sign petition against Canterbury Cathedral's silent disco

 Christian Concern tweeted, "If Canterbury Cathedral's goal was to attract young and genuine worshipers, a silent disco was definitely not the way."

-Priest and blogger Steve Kneale questioned whether there was any point to churches filling their buildings with people if there is no intention to share the Gospel.
+Priest and blogger Steve Kneale questioned whether there was any point to churches filling their buildings with people without any intention to share the Gospel.

 "I see no reason to believe we have accomplished anything of evangelistic worth whatsoever when we see these things," he said.